 Baking: Preheat oven to 475-500°F (245-260°C) and place pizza stone on lower or middle rack.
 Place stretched dough on cornmeal-dusted pizza peel (or a pizza pan, inverted baking sheet) and brush lightly with olive oil or pesto.
-Add favorite toppings and bake for 8-10 minutes.
+Add favorite toppings (the one pictured is a cheeseless pizza made with homemade tomato sauce, grilled eggplant, garlic and fresh arugula) and bake for 8-10 minutes.
 It really depends on how thin your crust is and how hot your oven is, so keep an eye if pizza is cooking too quickly.
 Transfer to a cutting board, slice and serve immediately with a side salad and a glass of wine.

 TIP: Did you run out of toppings but still have lots of pizza dough left and hungry guests/kids?
 You can cut stretched out dough into strips, brush with oil, sprinkle coarse sea salt (I love smoked Maldon flaky salt) and rosemary leaves (for a delicious antioxidant boost) and serve as a simple and yummy pizza bianca.
 Enjoy!